Falsion

-Falsion (ファルシオン, Farushion) is an on-rail 3D shoot-'em-up produced by Konami that was released for the Family Computer Disk System in 1987.
+Falsion (ファルシオン, Farushion) is an on-rail 3D shoot-'em-up produced by Konami that was released for the Family Computer Disk System on October 21, 1987, in Japan.
 It is one of the few games compatible with the Famicom 3D System peripheral.

 Plot

 The game's background story is only explained through the user manual.
 In the game's universe, humanity has colonized most planets in our galaxy, the Milky Way, and they now look towards expanding their reach by using an experimental travel technology called "Hyperzone Drive".
 However, a race of aliens who have already mastered that technology are currently invading planets at a quick pace, closing in on the Solar System.
 The invaders attack humanity's colony on Pluto and conquer it with little resistance, since human civilization doesn't have the technology to defend itself.

 The human organization responsible for the space program, the "United Space Force", decides to use the yet-untested "Hyperzone Drive" in order to send ships that will directly attack the armies of the invading aliens.
 However, the new technology proves hard to control, and only one of the ships manages to survive the trip: the protagonist's ship, named Falsion.
 The story of the game itself deals with the Falsions attack on the alien forces, and its eventual victory over the alien mothership, called "Gigantos", which serves as the game's final boss.